-15.2.4.
-Email authentication protects your email from impersonation attacks like spoofing and phishing; phishing and malware distribution attacks are common internet security threats.
-To avoid agency domains being used fraudulently (e.g. for spam or spear-phishing), the following should be implemented:

-- Sender Policy Framework (SPF)

-- DomainKeys Identified Mail (DKIM)

-- Domain-based Message Authentication, Reporting & Conformance (DMARC) records

-15.2.5.
-Implementation of these features will help other mail servers authenticate the email they receive from your domains.
+- 15.2.3.
+Phishing and malware distribution attacks are common internet security threats.
+To avoid agency domains being used fraudulently (e.g. for spam or spear-phishing), the following should be implemented: - Sender Policy Framework (SPF) - DomainKeys Identified Mail (DKIM) - Domain-based Message Authentication, Reporting & Conformance (DMARC) records - 15.2.4.
+Correct configuration of these features will help other mail servers authenticate the email they receive from your domains.
 It is important to note that DMARC is designed to protect against direct domain spoofing only.
 DMARC does not eliminate the need for additional forms of protection and analysis.
 It does, however, provide a way for participating senders and receivers to coordinate protective activities and streamline security processes.